swordysrepo/Autokill-Processes/README.md

 # **Usage:*
 - find the process you want to end using ```autokill_processes.py --list```
 - add this process name to the ```constants.py``` file
+- run cmd/anaconda prompt in administrator mode. (when we recieve an error that says the process cannot be ended , the program is not in admin mode)